smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Behavior Of Nulls/readme.md

 --------------------------------------------------------
 **IN**

 The opposite of anti-joins are semi-joins.
 Using the `IN` operator, this query will return a result set.
-A `NOT IN` operator would return an empty dataset.

 ```sql
 SELECT  ID,